larsenbier/PyPolynomials/README.md

 ```python
 import pypolynomial
 ```
+PyPolynomial has no dependencies, but is compatible with objects from other libraries if you define the ```Ring``` member functions properly.
 ## Rings
 Rings are collection of the form $(R, +, \bullet)$, where:
 * $R$ is a set,